tinyrobots/academic-website/content/author/admin/_index.md

 superuser = true

 # Role/position
-role = "Postdoctoral researcher in Giessen, Germany (current).
-Soon to be senior lecturer in the School of Psychology, University of Auckland, New Zealand (from November 2022)."
+role = "Senior Lecturer in the School of Psychology, University of Auckland, New Zealand."

 # Organizations/Affiliations
 #   Separate multiple entries with a comma, using the form: `[ {name="Org1", url=""}, {name="Org2", url=""} ]`.